archeofoss/archeofoss2022/paper-proposal-template.md

 **License**

-Texts and images should be released under CC BY-ND or other equally or more permissive licenses.
+Texts and images should be released under [CC BY-ND 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/) or other equally or more permissive licenses.
 Provide here the exact license if different from CC BY-ND.